 Birth injuries can occur as a result of mechanical forces during birth.
-Often these injuries can be severe that lead to life-long disabilities.
+These injuries can be severe and lead to life-long disabilities.
 While not all birth injuries are the result of medical negligence, doctors have a duty to safeguard their patients during the birthing process.

 The most common injury is Erbs Palsy which involves the inability for a newborn to move his or her shoulder.
 Various other traumatic injuries are associated with brachial plexus injuries.
 These include fractured clavicles, fractured humerus, subluxation of the cervical spine, cervical cord injuries and facial palsy.

 The treatment for brachial plexus injuries is dependent upon the severity of injury.
 In most cases, conservative treatment is recommended.
 In more severe cases, surgery may be needed.
 Studies have shown that the best results from surgical repair were obtained during the infant’s first year of life.
 An estimated 20-30% of children with brachial plexus injuries have residual nerve damage.

 The brachial plexus is a group of nerve fibers that run from the spine through the neck and into the arms.

 A brachial plexus injury occurs when the nerves are stretched or torn during delivery.
 One of the most common causes is excessive stretching and force during labor and delivery.
 This type of injury is more common when the delivery is stressful and difficult, and is often marked by the use of birth-assistance tools such as forceps or a vacuum extraction tool.

 A doctor is not negligent just because a baby sustains a Brachial Plexus injury during the labor and delivery process.
 However, there are a variety of mistakes that can be classified as negligence.
 These include the following.